perriera/CoureraBitcoin/README.md

 -- Huabing Zhao

  - **GIVEN** there is a lot of material to cover in such a short amount of time
- - **WHEN** we  group what we understand as the behavuor of Bitcoin and Cryptocurrency
+ - **WHEN** we  group what we understand as the behaviour of Bitcoin and Cryptocurrency
  - **THEN** we can places specific test cases and interfaces in this Github project